rodekruis/IBF-system/trigger-model-development/drought/skill-assessment/skill_analysis/readme.md

 Some indicator data was extracted per livelihoodzone, some not.
 The script to calculate skill scores (POD and FAR) of an indicator against impact proxy crop yield per adm2 boundary.
 It is also able to see how many time drought was triggered in the past years.

-The outpus per indicator are a csv a plot for the scores and a shapefile of adm2.
+The outpus per indicator are a csv, a plot for the scores and a shapefile of adm2.
+A combined table of yield anomaly and the indicators per year are also exported.

 ### Data input: